dataiap/dataiap/day2/README.md

 ### Bar Plots [documentation](http://matplotlib.sourceforge.net/api/axes_api.html#matplotlib.axes.Axes.bar)

+Bar plots are typically used when you have categories of data that you want to compare.
+The `subplot` function is:

 `subplot.bar(left, height, width=0.8, bottom=None, **kwargs)`

 The bar plot function either takes a single left and height value, which will be used to draw a rectangle whose left edge is at `left`, and is `height` tall:

-	subplot.bar(10, 30)
+	subplot.bar(10, 30) # left edge at 10, and the height is 30.

 or you can pass a list of lefts values and a list of height values, and it will draw bars for each pair of left,height value.
 For example, the following will create three bars at the x coordinates 10, 20 and 30.
 The bars will be 5, 8, 2 units tall.

 	subplot.bar([10, 20, 30], [5, 8, 2])

 `matplotlib` will automatically scale the x and y axes so that the figure looks good.
-While the numbers along the x and y axes depend on the values of `lefts` and `heights`, the sizes of the bars just depend on their relative values.
+While the numbers along the x and y axes depend on the values of `left` and `height`, the sizes of the bars just depend on their relative values.
+That's why we've used the word "unit" instead of "pixel".

 The `width` keyword argument sets width of the bars  It can be a single value, which sets the width of all of the bars, or a list that specifies the list of each bar.
 Set it relative to the differences of the `left` values.
-If the `left` values are spaced one unit apart and I am drawing 2 sets of bars, then I usually set the width to `1 unit / (2 + 1)`.
+For example, the code above sets each bar 10 units apart (`left=[10, 20, 30]`), so I would set `width = 10 / 2.0`.

 The `bottom` keyword argument specifies the bottom edge of the bars.